Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 Finally, [Workbooks] provides an overview of the practical work that accompanies each chapter---the workbooks that are designed, using *Jupyter notebooks*^[See jupyter.org.], to enable students and interested practitioners to apply the new techniques and approaches in selected chapters.
+This last chapter gives a broad overview of the tools needed to work with these workbooks and some instructions on how to use the workbooks if you decide to teach a class using this content.
+The chapter also informs broadly about the data and problems these workbooks tackle, and about the general structure of the workbooks.
+We are constantly expanding and updating the set of available workbooks, so check GitHub regularly if you want to see the latest version.
 We hope you have a lot of fun with them.

 <div class="figure" style="text-align: center">
 <img src="ChapterIntro/figures/Figure4.png" alt="The four chapters in Part III focus on *inference* and *ethics*" width="70%" />